SumoNulled/quarterdeck-ops/README.md

 # QuarterdeckOps

 **QuarterdeckOps** is a dynamic system for generating and managing watchbills, handling watch assignments, time slot management, sailor qualifications, and duty location monitoring based on specific constraints.
-The goal is to ensure fair, efficient, and compliant watch assignments for sailors on both weekdays and weekends, minimizing conflicts with class times, mandatory study periods, and other sailor-specific limitations.
+The goal is to ensure fair, efficient, and compliant watch assignments for sailors on both weekdays and weekends, eliminating conflicts with class times, mandatory study periods, and other sailor-specific limitations.

 *QuarterdeckOps is a **completely** local solution.
 Data is stored locally and no internet connection is required, however internet OR intranet will be required to sync data across multiple devices.*